Qovery/documentation/website/docs/getting-started/basic-concepts.md

 ## Deployment
 A Deployment is the operation allowing you to gather your code and make it runs on your cluster.
 Qovery can pull your repository, generate a docker image and spawn the necessary resources on your clusters to make your application run.
+You can find more information within [this section][docs.using-qovery.deployment].

-You can monitor the execution of the deployment via the [Deployment Logs][docs.using-qovery.deployment.deployment-management] while you can monitor the execution of your application thanks to the streamed [Service logs][guides.getting-started.debugging#logs] directly from the Qovery interface.
+You can monitor the execution of the deployment via the [Deployment Logs][docs.using-qovery.deployment.logs#deployment-logs] while you can monitor the execution of your application thanks to the streamed [Live Logs][docs.using-qovery.deployment.logs#live-logs] directly from the Qovery interface.

 ## High Level Schema